Table of contents

 Average IPv4 lease prices throughout 2022.

-Average IPv4 lease prices, January-December 2022 (IPXO Marketplace data)
+Average IPv4 lease prices, January-December 2022 (IPXO Platform data)

-Of course, as in any market, fluctuations are anticipated.
-The average lease price at the IPXO Marketplace ranged between $0.46 and $0.59 per IP address in 2022, but the price ranges are much more distinct when we look at different subnet sizes specifically.
+Of course, like any market, prices fluctuate.
+The average lease price at the IPXO Platform ranged between $0.46 and $0.59 per IP address in 2022, but the price ranges are much more distinct when we look at different subnet sizes specifically.
 To get a more detailed view of the data, check out the first of its kind IPXO Statistics hub.

 The downside of selling IPv4